pinglu85/algoExpert/Easy/sorted-squared-array.md

 ### Understanding the problem

-Given an array of integers that are sorted in increasing order, write a function that squares all the integers in the array and returns them in a new array, also sorted in increasing order.
+Given an array of integers that are sorted in increasing order, we are asked to write a function that squares all the integers in the array and returns them in a new array.
+The returned array must be sorted in increasing order as well.

 #

-### Approach
+### Approach 1

-At first glance, I think all I need to do is traverse the input array element by element, square each value and then return the resulting array, or I can use the `.map()` method, which returns a new array populated with the results of calling a provided function on every element in the calling array.
-But this approach only works for positive numbers, because when we square negative numbers, we get a positive result, if we add them directly to the resulting array, the array is no longer sorted.
-I can sort the resulting array, then the solution is gonna run an O(nlog(n)) time.
-Instead of sorting, I can initialize two arrays, one storing the squares of non-negative integers, other storing the squares of negative numbers.
-At each iteration, if the integer is negative, push the square into the negative array, otherwise push the square into the positive array.
-After squaring all the integers, I need to merge the two sorted arrays into one sorted array:
+At first glance, we might think all we need to do is traverse the input array element by element, square each value and return the resultant array.

-- Initialize a new empty array to store the result.
+However, this approach only works for positive integers.

-- Initialize two pointers to keep track of the position we are at in the both arrays.
-Point the pointer for the non-negative array to the beginning of it, and the one for the negative array to the last number in the array, because, for instance, if we have two negative numbers -5 and -1 and they are sorted in ascending order, after squaring, we get 25 and 1, and now they are in descending order - the smaller negative number becomes bigger after squaring.
+Negative numbers become positive when squared.
+If we put them directly into the resultant array, the array would no longer be sorted.
+We could sort the resultant array before returning it, but then the solution will take O(N · log(N)) time.

-- Iterate until both pointers out of bound.
-At each iteration, compare the values the two pointers point to, push the smaller one into the resulting array, if it is from the non-negative array, increase the corresponding pointer, otherwise, decrease the corresponding pointer.
+Instead of sorting, we can store the squares of non-negative and negative integers separately by using two arrays.
+After squaring all the integers, we merge the two arrays into one sorted array:

-- After the loop, if the pointer for non-negative array is not equal to the length of the array, push the remaining integers into the resulting array; if the pointer for negative array is not less than 0, push the remaining integers into the resulting array.
+- Let `m` be the length of the first array and `n` be the length of the second array.
+Initialize an empty array `merged` of length `m + n`.

-### Time & Space Complexity
+- Initialize two pointers that are going to remember the position we are at in the two arrays respectively.
+Point the pointer for the non-negative array to the first number of the array, and the one for the negative array to the last number of the array.
+The reason for that is because smaller negative numbers become bigger after squaring, and since the input array is sorted in ascending order, the squares of all the negative numbers will be in descending order.

-O(n) time | O(n) space, where n is the length of the input array.
+- Iterate through the `merged` array.
+At each iteration, we compare the values that the two pointers are pointing to.
+Put the smaller value into `merged[i]` and move the corresponding pointer.
+To handle the situation where the end of one of the arrays is reached, we can set the corresponding value to a very large number.

-### Solution
+### Implementation

 ```js
 function sortedSquaredArray(array) {